finity69x2/nws_alerts/README.md

 # nws_alerts
-An updated version of the nws_alerts custom integration for Home Assistant
+An updated version of the nws_alerts custom integration for Home Assistant originally found at github.com/eracknaphobia/nws_custom_component

 Clone the Repository and copy the "nws_alerts" directory to your custom_components fold in your config directory